HomeIoTController/compose/README.md

 * To stop services, either:
   * Run `./down.sh` to stop all services.
   * Run `docker-compose stop service_name` to stop a specific service.

+## Creating a Docker Swarm

+* To create a docker swarm locally, first create 2 VMs (master and node)

+  1. `docker-machine create --driver virtualbox --virtualbox-cpu-count "1" --virtualbox-disk-size "40000" --virtualbox-memory "4096" —-virtualbox-boot2docker-url "https://github.com/boot2docker/boot2docker/releases/download/v18.06.1-ce/boot2docker.iso" master`

+    * We are setting up this VM with 40GB or hard drive, 1 CPU and 4GB os RAM memory
+    * The image being used it `v18.06.1-ce`, and the reason for that can be found [here](https://github.com/docker/machine/issues/4608)

+  2. `docker-machine create --driver virtualbox --virtualbox-cpu-count "1" --virtualbox-disk-size "40000" --virtualbox-memory "4096" —-virtualbox-boot2docker-url "https://github.com/boot2docker/boot2docker/releases/download/v18.06.1-ce/boot2docker.iso" node`

+* After that, we will setup the swarm

+  3. `docker-machine ls`
+    * This will give us both `master` and `node` VM IPs
+  4. `docker-machine ssh master`
+  5. `docker swarm init --advertise-addr {MasterVM-IP}`
+    * In the place of `{MasterVM-IP}` put the actual IP outputted by the `docker-machine ls` command
+    * This command will generate a token, **you must copy it**
+  6. `exit`
+  7. `docker-machine ssh node`
+  8. `docker swarm join --token {Token-Value}`
+    * In the place of `{Token-Value}` put the actual token outputted by `docker swarm init` in step `5`
+  9. `exit`
+  10. `eval $(docker-machine env master)`
+    * We will setup the `master` vm as our current docker daemon instance
+  11. `docker stack deploy -c docker-compose.yml home_controller`

+## Debugging Docker Swarm

+* `docker stack ls`
+  * That should show a single stack with `home_controller` and `9` services

+* `docker service ls`
+  * That will list all services in execution

+* `docker service logs {Service_Name}`
+  * Logs the output of a service
+  * Example: `docker service logs home_controller_eeg-db`